ellisonbg/py4science/book/whirlwind_tour.rst

-We can split the raw text into a list of words using the ``split`` method as described.
+We can split the raw text into a list of words using the ``split`` method as described above.
 To ignore casing difference, we will convert every word to lower case

 .. sourcecode:: ipython